Robin Hood Trophies and Awards

 A.J.
 Seys Trophy

 The A.J.
 Seys Trophy service as a poignant reminder of Adolph Seys’ contributions and long standing membership within Robin Hood Archery Club.
 He was one of the original members of the club and an early pioneer of Pole Archery in Winnipeg.
 Mr. Seys was an active member for 35 years and continued his support of Robin Hood with the donation of this trophy in 1971.
 Adolph’s two son’s Robert and George were also members for many years.
 The A.J.
 Seys trophy was introduced in 1971 and replaced the now retired R.G.
 Tuck Trophy, below.

 Donated in 1971 by Adolf Seys, Life Member, now deceased, the A.J.
-Seys Trophy has been in competition for 46 years.
+Seys Trophy has been in competition for over 46 years.

 The Masters Trophy is awarded to the member who shoots the highest amount of points in the season, but only counting what we call the ‘Big Birds” found at the top end of the fork.
 These consist of the top two bars on a fully loaded fork, including the King Bird.
 Points are allocated as follows: 4 points for the King Bird, 3 Points each for Side Birds, and 2 points each for Kulla Birds.
 The remaining single one point birds do not count for this trophy.
 All shootings, except the Canadian Championship 10 Arrows and the MPAA prize shoot count towards the Masters Trophy.